-Delicately dreamy, exquisitely beautiful, and breathtakingly virtuosic: Camille Saint-Saëns’s Third Violin Concerto simply has it all.
-Just like star violinist Julia Fischer, who will be performing this magnificent work at the concert at the Elbphilharmonie.
+Delicately dreamy, exquisitely beautiful and breathtakingly virtuosic: Camille Saint-Saëns’s Violin Concerto No. 3 simply has it all.
+Just like star violinist Julia Fischer, who performs this magnificent work at the Elbphilharmonie.
 Saint-Saëns composed his Violin Concerto in 1880 for the legendary violinist Pablo de Sarasate.
 It captivates with enchanting melodies and a subtle, impressionistic interplay of timbres, which is naturally in the best of hands with a master of her craft such as Julia Fischer.
 But the framework provided by the Orchestre National de France for this solo highlight is also impressive.
-Hector Berlioz’s overture to his opera Béatrice et Bénédict forms the cheerful opening of the evening, which comes to a radiant conclusion with Antonín Dvořák’s delightful Symphony No. 8.
+Hector Berlioz’s overture to his opera »Béatrice et Bénédict« forms the cheerful opening of the evening, which comes to a radiant conclusion with Antonín Dvořák’s delightful Symphony No. 8.

 PERFORMERS